dumpofmemory/testKraken/git-cheatsheet.md

 ## SKIP STAGING AND COMMIT

 git commit -a -m "Modify readme" Add changes from all tracked files.
 Doesn’t add new (untracked) files

+## UNDOING A COMMIT

+Whoops, we forgot something on that commit.

+git reset --soft HEAD^

+--soft means Reset into staging

+HEAD^ means Move to commit before "HEAD"

+Now I can make changes, and re-commit